-In 1956 Democratic People’s Republic of Korea (DPRK) was among the founding states of the Joint Institute for Nuclear Research and participated in development of documents regulating its activities, specifically, the Charter of the Joint Institute for Nuclear Research, which states that “results achieved in scientific research carried out in the Institute shall be used exclusively for peaceful purposes for the benefits of humanity”.
+In 1956, the Democratic People’s Republic of Korea (DPRK) was among the founding states of the Joint Institute for Nuclear Research and participated in development of documents regulating its activities, specifically the Charter of the Joint Institute for Nuclear Research, which states that “results achieved in scientific research carried out in the Institute shall be used exclusively for peaceful purposes for the benefits of humanity”.
 In the following years, cooperation between JINR and DPRK research organizations, and participation of scientists and researchers from DPRK in various JINR projects conformed with the basic principles of the JINR mandate.

-Following the above decision of the Committee of Plenipotentiaries, starting from November 2015, DPRK has been denied the right to participate in JINR governing bodies, JINR science programmes or to benefit from JINR research results.
-From 31 March 2015, there is no specialists from the DPRK at JINR.
+Following the above decision of the Committee of Plenipotentiaries, starting from November 2015, еру DPRK has been denied the right to participate in JINR governing bodies, JINR science programmes or to benefit from JINR research results.
+From 31 March 2015, there are no specialists from the DPRK at JINR.
 JINR contacts with DPRK research community have since ceased at all levels.

 The decision to suspend the DPRK membership in JINR was immediately and duly communicated to the Government of the DPRK through the DPRK Embassy in Moscow.
 The UN Security Council, in response to its enquiry, was also informed about the suspension of the DPRK membership in JINR on 7 December 2015.

 Restoration of the DPRK membership in JINR will be possible strictly subject to and in conformity with requirements of the JINR Charter.